-- The wound is closed over suction drain.
+- The wound is closed over a suction drain.

-After traction, patient is encouraged to bear weight and use hip for squatting and sitting cross legged.
+After traction, the patient is encouraged to bear weight and use hip for squatting and sitting cross-legged.

-The weight is borne using a weight relieving caliper and crutches which is continued for 6-9 months.
-After that, walking with a walking stick is ensued.
+The weight is borne using a weight-relieving caliper and crutches which is continued for 6-9 months.
+After that, walking with a walking stick is started.

 Outcome of Girdlestone Procedure

 Shortening of the limb is inevitable with Girdlestone procedure.
 The mean loss of length by this technique is 1.5 cm.
 For optimum results regimen of postoperative care is essential.